 Source: [Mojtaba Nabipour], (2023).

-Overall, the LSTM cell selectively remembers or forgets information based on the input and previous state, and updates its memory accordingly (Brownlee, 2018).
-This allows it to handle long-term dependencies in sequential data and avoid the vanishing gradient problem in traditional RNNs.
-Figure demonstrates the details of an LSTM cell consisting mentioned gates where C is the cell state and h is the hidden state.
+The LSTM cell selectively retains or discards information based on the input and previous state and updates its memory accordingly (Brownlee, 2018).
+This approach allows it to handle long-term dependencies in sequential data and avoid the vanishing gradient problem that plagues traditional RNNs.
+The figure above shows the details of an LSTM cell with the input gate and forget gate.
+C is the cell state, and h is the hidden state.

-Implementation:
+Implementation

-To implement an LSTM network we use python with Keras library.
-The steps can be summarized as follows:
+To implement an LSTM network, we use Python with the Keras library.
+The implementation steps are summarized as follows:

 Step 1: Import the necessary libraries

-mport numpy as np
+import numpy as np

 import pandas as pd